 david bowie’s personal art collection to be exhibited before being sold at auction

-The collection includes around 400 works from artists including as Jean-Michel Basquiat, Marcel Duchamp, and Damien Hirst.
+The collection includes around 400 works from artists including as Jean-Michel Basquiat, Marcel Duchamp and Damien Hirst.

 David Bowie's private art collection is going to be revealed to the world for the first time before going on auction.
-Consisting of around 400 works, the collection includes modern and contemporary pieces by renowned artists such as Henry Moore, Frank Auerbach, Damien Hirst, Marcel Duchamp, and Jean-Michel Basquiat, as well as outsider art, surrealism, and contemporary African art.
+Consisting of around 400 works, the collection includes modern and contemporary pieces by renowned artists such as Henry Moore, Frank Auerbach, Damien Hirst, Marcel Duchamp and Jean-Michel Basquiat, as well as outsider art, surrealism and contemporary African art.

-The extensive collection will be traveling to London, Los Angeles, New York and Hong Kong from next week, giving fans a chance to see some of the works that inspired Bowie.
+The extensive collection will be travelling to London, Los Angeles, New York and Hong Kong from next week, giving fans a chance to see some of the works that inspired Bowie.
 The legendary artist and musician who sadly passed away in January was an avid art collector, telling the NYT in 1998, "Art was, seriously, the only thing I'd ever wanted to own, it has always been for me a stable nourishment.
 I use it.
-It can change the way that I feel in the mornings."
+It can change the way that I feel in the mornings".

 Text Lula Ososki